 “Yes, but in Korea you are perfect.”

 Since, as Korean-American Mama Nabi of the blog Kimchi Mammas says, “Koreans in general have a more objective view of external beauty”, there is only one standard of beauty here.
 In contemporary Korea, a perfect face is defined by a combination of the following features: a small face (the measurements for which seem entirely vague), big eyes, pale skin and – most importantly – 쌍꺼풀.
-Pronounced sang-koh-pul, it refers to the crease or fold that many Asian people do not have in their eyelids.
+Pronounced sang-koh-pul, it refers to the crease or fold that many Korean people do not have in their eyelids.

 By my students’ standards, I am perfect.
 I have a small face, big eyes, sang-koh-pul and a high nose.
 The fact that I have blemished skin, skew teeth and a bump on my nose seems irrelevant (such things render me rather average-looking where I come from).
 Either their cultural goggles are so strong that I appear perfect to them, or the way I actually look is irrelevant, since I have fulfilled the necessary criteria for Korean beauty.